rshalinisai/FakeNewsProject/README.md

     - `model`: Notebook for model training and evaluation
 - `requirements.txt`: Python dependencies needed for the project.

+Note: GitHub may not render Jupyter notebooks correctly if they were created using Google Colab, particularly due to compatibility issues with interactive widget metadata.
+However, all .ipynb files in this repository can be downloaded and opened locally in Jupyter Notebook or Colab with full outputs preserved.
+This includes all model outputs, visualizations, and metrics.

 ## Setup Guide

 ### Prerequisites